 Lunch in Brittany – French Style

-Just beyond the bridge you head down towards a roundabout in a most unpromising area if you are hoping for a long Sunday French lunch when suddenly Niamh shouts and points to a sign by the roadside.
+Just beyond the bridge you head down towards a roundabout in a most unpromising area if you are hoping for a long Sunday French lunch.
+Suddenly, Niamh shouts and points to a sign by the roadside.
 Fortunately there is no other traffic or I may have found my car on the wrong side of the road.
 She had however gained my complete attention.
 There was indeed a home-made painted wooden sign that said ‘Restaurant’ and a helpful directional arrow.
-I still can’t say I was hopeful, this did not look like it was going to be a place of fine dining.
+I still can’t say I was hopeful.
+This did not look like it was going to be a place of fine dining.
 I managed to park the car by the bridge having swung it around the roundabout and we set off on foot in the direction indicated by the painted red sign.
 There was absolutely no trace of a restaurant and we backtracked towards the sign and then spotted a small track leading down to the waterside.
 Could this be the way to our lunch?
-Still there was no indication of a restaurant as we looked across to the other side of the port but then we heard the chink of glasses and a gentle happy hum of conversation.
-Sure enough hidden behind the trees there was a small building, a little like someone’s holiday home, located by the side of the water and they were most certainly serving lunch.
+Still there was no indication of a restaurant as we looked across to the other side of the port but then we heard the chink of glasses and a gentle hum of happy conversation.
+Sure enough hidden behind the trees there was a small building, a little like someone’s holiday home, located by the side of the water.
+They were most certainly serving lunch.
 This was a place that clearly only locals knew about and that was fine by me.
-There wasn’t a sign outside the restaurant, it looked to all intents that it was as if you were going out to lunch at a friend’s house.
+There wasn’t a sign outside the restaurant, it looked to all intents that you were going out to lunch at a friend’s house.

-The theme of the menu is heavily weighted towards fish and seafood and that is the same throughout this region, a far cry from the UK where despite being equally close to the sea we fail to take full advantage of the produce of the sea so close at hand for us.
+The theme of the menu is heavily weighted towards fish and seafood and that is the same throughout this region.
+This is a far cry from the UK where despite being equally close to the sea we fail to take full advantage of the produce of the sea so close at hand for us.
 Here is a fish lover’s paradise.
-The special on the menu is Dourade for two people – really.
+The special on the menu is Dourade for two people – really, where do you find one that size.
 Back at home in the UK we are unlikely to get a dourade or a sea bass that is big enough for one so we decide out of curiosity to order this monster fish that has probably come from UK waters anyway.

 It is a monster and easily big enough for a family of four never mind a couple of hungry diners.
 It is wheeled to our table on an old antique food trolley and the very amiable waiter carves it up for us and places a huge portion of perfectly cooked dourade fillet on our plates.
 It is accompanied very simply with a small portion of buttered herby new potatoes and an aioli sauce.
-Our wine of choice is a chilled bottle of Sancerre from a maker we know well in that region and we have in front of us a meal of simple perfection and so it proves on eating.
-Why oh why can we not have fish served like this back home.
-Yes, there are places that do this but Padstow in Cornwall is a long way from Lancashire where we live at the time of travel and the best fish there is usually battered and deep fried, not lovingly cooked to perfection, ‘a point’.
+Our wine of choice is a chilled bottle of Sancerre from a maker we know well in that region and we have in front of us a meal of simple perfection.
+So it proves on eating.
+Why, oh why can we not have fish served like this back home?
+Yes, there are places that do this but Padstow in Cornwall is a long way from Lancashire where we live at the time of our travels.
+The best fish there is usually battered and deep fried, not lovingly cooked to perfection – ‘a point’.

-I will spare you a gushing review, let’s just say we were well satisfied and following a very alcohol laden ice cream, meringue type of dessert we were very satisfied to be sitting with a coffee and reflecting on our good fortune in finding this foodie paradise by the waterfront.
+I will spare you a gushing review, let’s just say we were well satisfied.
+Following a very alcohol laden ice cream, meringue type of dessert we were very satisfied to be sitting with a coffee and reflecting on our good fortune in finding this foodie paradise by the waterfront.

 The restaurant is called Le Chantier and the location is Saint Philibert just over the water from the port.
 Look for the wooden red sign and listen for the hum of contentment.

 My drowsiness was cut short when an elderly couple came out of the restaurant.
 A couple that I feel had probably had two bottle of Sancerre and an aperitif and a digestif at least with their lunch.
 They were very happy indeed.
 He looked like he was probably the local mayor and she was dressed to impress and keep up appearances.
-As they reached their car – really, yes really – the chef from the restaurant arrayed in all his finery came running out after them.
-He just wanted to give his regards to them both, they clearly were old friends, whether personally or in business I do not know, and they exchanged kisses and greetings and had an animated conversation.
-The elderly gentleman then produced a camera from his jacket and clearly wanted a photograph to remind them of the happy lunch and his friend monsieur le chef.
+As they reached their car – really, yes really – the chef from the restaurant, arrayed in all his finery came running out after them.
+He just wanted to give his regards to them both as they were clearly old friends, whether personally or in business I do not know.
+They exchanged kisses and greetings and had an animated conversation.
+The elderly gentleman then produced a camera from his jacket and clearly wanted a photograph to remind them of the happy lunch and his friend – monsieur le chef.
 As I saw him looking around it was clear I had a duty to perform and I went over to them and offered to be the photographer.
 You do this a lot in France; they can spot an English potential photographer a mile away.
-I took the photo of the three of them, faces beaming with delight at the time they had just shared and no doubt many happy times in years gone by.
-They were so grateful for my photography skills but I did not get a kiss but retired back to the waterfront to continue observing this merry scene of lunchtime delight.
+I took the photo of the three of them, faces beaming with delight at the pleasure they had just shared and no doubt many happy times in years gone by.
+They were so grateful for my photography skills but I did not get a kiss.
+I retired back to the waterfront to continue observing this merry scene of lunchtime delight.